-In 2017, Washington State legislators took an important step toward making birth control accessible to all women, by passing a law that requires insurance companies to provide 12 months of birth-control pills at a time.
-But with provisions of the Affordable Care Act mandating preventive coverage, including birth control, in jeopardy, it’s up to state legislators to ensure that women in Washington State continue to have access to no-cost birth control through their insurance plans.
-NARAL Pro-Choice Washington will work to ensure that women in our state are able to access affordable contraception regardless of where they live or how much money they make.
+In 2017, Washington State legislators took an important step toward making birth control accessible to all, by passing a law that requires insurance companies to provide 12 months of birth-control pills at a time.
+But with provisions of the Affordable Care Act mandating preventive coverage, including birth control, in jeopardy, it’s up to state legislators to ensure that patients in Washington State continue to have access to no-cost birth control through their insurance plans.
+NARAL Pro-Choice Washington will work to ensure that patients in our state are able to access affordable contraception regardless of where they live or how much money they make.